Humane-Documentation/Spree/business_logic/order_checkout_guide.md

 ## Checkout Architecture

 ### Checkout Routes
-Three custom routes in spree_core handle all of the routing for a checkout:
+Three routes in spree_core handle all of the routing for a checkout:

 1) `get '/checkout', :to => 'checkout#edit', :as => :checkout`